 Importance of staying away from Son-Rise, a modality for children with autism that lacks scientific evidence.

 Parents should be cautious of any organization that uses parent testimonies and/or advertise a therapy that most specialists haven't even heard of.

 Every study has shown time and time again that Son-Rise's practice differs from the way it appears to be in the literature and that "parental perception of [the] intervention" (K. R. Williams & J. G. Wishart, 2003) may have differed from the actual effectiveness of the intervention often "lead(ing) to more drawbacks than benefits for the families involved overtime" (K. R. Williams & J. G. Wishart, 2003):

 Proof of the cult-like, family-ran business and their training sessions with the parents at the Autism Treatment Center of America, the division of The Option Institute that teaches The Son-Rise Program in the Berkshires of Massachusetts (the Kaufmans, by the way, used to live in a mansion in Roslyn Heights right here on the North Shore of Long Island, New York back in the 1970s):

-From New York City, Catherine Maurice (editor-in-chief - along with the leading behavioral psychologists - of the best-selling, gold-standard Applied Behavior Analysis (ABA) training manual for parents and clinicians in 1997, as well as a founding board member of the Behavior Analyst Certification Board and founder of the Association for Science in Autism Treatment (ASAT), which Dr. Bobby Newman (who ran my home ABA program when I was little) was the president of from 2003 until Catherine's retirement in 2006) wrote a book that was published in 1993 about her two children who fully recovered from autism after using ABA for only 10 days; they were even evaluated by Lovaas' clinic at UCLA months after his famous 1987 study was published.
+From New York City, Catherine Maurice (editor-in-chief - along with the leading behavioral psychologists - of the best-selling, gold-standard Applied Behavior Analysis (ABA) training manual for parents and clinicians in 1997, as well as a founding board member of the Behavior Analyst Certification Board and founder of the Association for Science in Autism Treatment (ASAT), which Dr. Bobby Newman (who ran my home ABA program when I was little) was the president of from 2003 until Catherine's retirement in 2006) wrote a book that was published in 1993 about her two children who fully recovered from autism after obtaining home-based early, intensive ABA therapy; they were even evaluated by Lovaas' clinic at UCLA months after his famous 1987 study was published.